dmaon/login-test/README.md

 This will execute the tests defined in the project.
 You can also run tests in watch mode by using:\
 `yarn test --watch`

+### Routes

+The application uses the following routes defined with react-router-dom:

+- /: The home route .
+- /login: The login page where users can enter their credentials.
+- /verify-code: The OTP verification page where users can input their OTP.

 ### Contributing

 Contributions are welcome!
 If you have suggestions for improvements or features, please feel free to open an issue or submit a pull request.